thueringa/docsweeper/docs/usage.rst

 .. code-block:: console

-   $ docsweeper --vcs-shim git source.py
+   $ docsweeper --vcs git source.py

 If the default executable location for your version control system is not correct for your system, override it using :code:`--vcs-executable` option or a :ref:`configuration